vouch-opensource/krell/README.md

   should make it pretty clear how to integrate with any particular ClojureScript React library.

-* Basic React Native only, we're not interested in Expo or any other similar tooling

 ## License ##

     Copyright (c) Vouch, Inc. All rights reserved.
 The use and